npolar/sighting/README.md

 ## Overview

+Note: This repository is now continued as a part of npdc under to https://github.com/npolar/npdc-sighting.

 The application let people register their sightings of marine mammals at Svalbard.
 The code will be deployed at mms.data.npolar.no.